MattIPv4/hacktoberfest-data/README.dot.md

 After the issues Hacktoberfest faced at the start of the 2020 event, spam was top of mind for our whole team this year as we planned and launched Hacktoberfest {{= data.year }}.
-We kept the rules the same as we'd landed on last year, with Hacktoberfest being an opt-in event for repositories, and we revised our standards on quality contributions to make it easier for participants to understand what is expected of them when contributing to open source as part of Hacktoberfest.
+We kept the rules the same as we'd landed on last year, with Hacktoberfest being an opt-in event for repositories, and our revised standards on quality contributions to make it easier for participants to understand what is expected of them when contributing to open source as part of Hacktoberfest.

 **Our efforts to reduce spam can be seen in our data, with only {{= c(data.PRs.totalSpamPRs) }}
-({{= p(data.PRs.totalSpamPRs / data.PRs.totalPRs) }}) of pull/merge requests being
+({{= p(data.PRs.totalSpamPRs / data.PRs.totalPRs) }}) pull/merge requests being flagged as spam by
-flagged as spam or invalid by maintainers.** _(Of course, we can only report on what we see in our data here, and do acknowledge that folks may have received spam that wasn't flagged so won't be represented in our reporting)._
+maintainers (or identified as spam by our automated logic).** _(Of course, we can only report on what we see in our data here, and do acknowledge that folks may have received spam that wasn't flagged so won't be represented in our reporting)._

 We also took a stronger stance on excluding repositories reported by the community that did not align with our values, mostly repositories encouraging low effort contributions to allow folks to quickly win Hacktoberfest.
-Pull/merge requests to a repository that was reviewed and excluded by our team, based on community reports, would not be counted for winning Hacktoberfest but also would not count against individual users.
+Pull/merge requests to a repository that had been excluded from Hacktoberfest, based on community reports, would not be counted for winning Hacktoberfest (but also would not count against individual users in terms of disqualification).

 **Excluded repositories accounted for a much larger swathe of pull/merge requests during Hacktoberfest, with {{= c(data.PRs.totalExcludedPRs) }}